theonion/iscroll-native/README.md

 However, Mobile Safari's native inertial scrolling pauses all DOM updates and fires no JS events *during* scrolling.
 This is problematic for advanced scrolling effects like sticky elements that anchor to the viewport when scrolled past.
 With native scrolling, the page contents will freeze until scrolling comes to a complete stop, and only then will any DOM changes jump into place.

 iScroll solves this nicely.
 By replacing native scrolling, you can fire events continuously while the user's finger is in motion.
 But it does this by manipulating the top/left or transform properties.
-This leaves tworemaining problems for advanced effects:
+This leaves two remaining problems for advanced effects:

 1. It's incompatible with other scroll-based libraries, e.g. [jQuery Waypoints](http://imakewebthings.com/jquery-waypoints/).